playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 import play.api.data.FormBinding.Implicits._
 ```

-The `FormBinding.Implicits._` implicits can be used from production code but that is discouraged since they use hardcoded values that don't honor the `play.http.parser.maxMemoruBuffer` configuration.
+The `FormBinding.Implicits._` implicits can be used from production code but that is discouraged since they use hardcoded values that don't honor the `play.http.parser.maxMemoryBuffer` configuration.

 ### New fields and methods added to `FilePart` and `FileInfo`